-Ask Pärtel:

-Some nations use fixed values for γmin (e.g. Germany), should we mention them?

 Generally, a γmin less than 1.5 leads to blurring and should be avoided.

-Horizontal Difference Angles
+Horizontal Difference Angle

-The bearing angle describes the horizontal angular deviation of the direction the lights are seen to the centerline.
-The bearing difference is the horizontal angle between front and rear light seen from the observer.
-It is link to the horizontal distance of the vessel to the e.
+The horizontal angle describes the horizontal angle between the direction to a light from the observer and a line parallel to the leading line.
+The horizontal difference angle is the horizontal angle between front and rear light seen from the observer.
+The horizontal difference angle is calculated as the difference between the horizontal angles of the front and rear light.
+It depends on the horizontal distance of the vessel from the leading line.

-The equations necessary are derived from Figure 8.
+The equations necessary for the calculations are derived from Figure 8.